Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 The `Feedback Service` collects and processes customer reviews and ratings linked to orders.
 This feedback information is required for the `Product Service` to create the product listing.
 It also aggregates feedback for analytics, which the `Business Profile Service` uses to generate vendor performance reports and improve service quality.

 **Business Profile Service**
 The `Business Profile Service` manages vendor profiles, store settings, and business analytics.
 The vendor profiles also include the product listing, which includes product information, customer reviews, and feedback.
-It compiles data from orders, payments, and feedback to provide insights into sales performance, customer satisfaction, and operational efficiency.
+It compiles data from orders, payments, and feedback services to provide insights into sales performance, customer satisfaction, and operational efficiency.

 ## 8. Usability viewpoint